Better tomorrow starts now

 Pam (she/her) is a Licensed Professional Counselor and a Certified School Counselor.
 She attended University of Miami and Rider University, where she received her Master Degree in Counseling.
 Pam has many years of experience working as a mental health therapist and a School Counselor in various settings.

 Pam enjoys working with children, adolescents and adults with depression, anxiety, anger, and other emotional and behavioral concerns.
 Pam believes in meeting each of her clients where they are and uses humor along with a variety of therapeutic techniques to help them cope with difficult thoughts and emotions.
 Pam's approach to therapy is Strength Based and Client Centered.
-She utilizes Cognitive-Behavioral Therapy, Motivational Interviewing, and play therapy in her work and believes in building strong, trusting relationships with her clients.
+She utilizes Cognitive-Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Play Therapy (Autplay®), and Motivational Interviewing (MI) in her work and believes in building strong, trusting relationships with her clients.

 As as Certified School Counselor, Pam is able to help children and families to seek out ways to receive additional support in school, i.e. request a Psycho-Educational Evaluation, an IEP and/or a 504.
 She also assists families with applying for accommodations for the PSAT/SAT/ACT.